Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

 customElements.define('demo-profile', DemoProfileElement);
 ```

-Nothing incredible; we just use a get/set to check when the property is updated and update our DOM accordingly.
+Yes, we just use a get/set to check when the property is updated and update our DOM accordingly.

-Now, the way to pass objects via property varies between React and Angular.
-Let's see how in Angular first.
-Don't forget to add this new element to your library's export!
+Let's try this in Angular, but before, don't forget to add this new element to your library's export!

-2.1 Angular property binding.

-When passing Input to a component in Angular, Angular will first assign it as a property if that value exists in the element, and only after it use it as an attribute if a match couldn't be found.
-This makes a property to Web Component with Angular relatively easy since we do not have to do anything special.
+When passing Input to a component, Angular will assign it as a property of that element.
+It makes things simple for us, as we do not need to change much.

 In your Angular app, just add this line :